 But then, I have never heard any big collective “bravo” to any of the Biennales I have been to in recent years.
 It is just too big and too unwieldy a show.
-And many past curators tried to at least to include some big, impressive art to stand out (See here my review of the 2015 biennale).
-Macel seems instead to have avoided this trick—and so a good solid essay can get a little blah unless someone has time to linger and study the artist statements as well as the catalog.
+And many past curators tried to at least include some big, impressive art (mostly by male artists) to stand out (See here my review of the 2015 biennale).
+Macel seems instead to have avoided this trick—and her good solid essay on art can get a little blah unless someone has time to linger and study the artist statements as well as the catalog.
 This review from Artnet News editor-in-chief, Andrew Goldstein is a very good one.

 Well, what do I think of this exhibition (starting with a shock from the past)?